top of page

 The adjective 'severe' finds its etymological roots in the Latin word 'severus,' which conveyed the sense of being strict, stern, or serious.
 In Latin, 'severus' was used to describe individuals who displayed a strict or uncompromising demeanor.
 As the word transitioned into Middle English, it retained its core meaning of being intense, harsh, or extreme in nature.
 'Severe' is used to characterize situations, conditions, or judgments that are marked by a stern and uncompromising quality.
 It conveys a sense of seriousness and a lack of leniency, emphasizing the gravity or intensity of the subject at hand.
 The etymology of 'severe' reflects its historical association with a strict and unwavering attitude.

-Quiz: Find the meaning of the adjective severe:
+Find the correct meaning of the adjective severe:

 Try Again!